Dental Fillings Sacramento – Where to Get Your Cavities Fixed

 Silver fillings are the most common type of filling.
 They are typically made from a material called amalgam.

-A dental amalgam silver filling consists of a powdered alloy composed of tin, silver, and copper, and liquid or elemental mercury.
+A dental amalgam silver filling consists of a powdered alloy composed of tin, silver, copper, and liquid or elemental mercury.

 Here’s how amalgam filling is used.
 Your dentist mixes the liquid mercury with the encapsulated powdered alloy to form an amalgam putty.
 This softened putty is then placed and shaped in the prepared cavity (after the decay has been removed), where it rapidly hardens into a solid filling.